odax-ethan/cortex.iot/README.md

 # Cortex.iot
-a node.js/Javascript based iot infustructure
+commuminity edition node.js/Javascript based iot infustructure

 ## Why?
 Cortex.iot was build due to the frustration of building custom systems for iot infrastructure and UI.